Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/mfc/reference/cbasepane-class.md

 ### <a name="return-value"></a>Návratová hodnota

-Bitová nebo kombinace příznaků AFX_CBRS_.
+Bitové nebo kombinace příznaků AFX_CBRS_.

 ### <a name="remarks"></a>Poznámky